Since the Rev. Dr. Martin Luther King, Jr. preached here in 1965, Grace Cathedral has celebrated his memory and continued his work.

 Youth (grades 6-12) were invited to gather at our beautiful cathedral for fun, reflection and action in honor of the teachings and life of Dr. Martin Luther King, Jr.

-King & Faith: The Urgency of Now
+King & Faith: The Time for Justice

 Learn more about social justice and social outreach at Grace Cathedral.

 If you would like to do more now, consider: